Automattic/wp-calypso/packages/calypso-stripe/README.md

 A React hook that allows access to creating a setup intent ID that can be passed to createStripeSetupIntent.
 This returns an object with the following properties:

-- `setupIntentId: StripeSetupIntentId | undefined`.
+- `setupIntentId: string | undefined`.
 The setup intent ID.
 - `error: undefined | null | Error`.
 An error, if one exists.
-- `reload: ReloadStripeConfiguration`.
+- `reload: () => void`.
 A function that can be used to reload the setupIntentId, which should be done if it is used at all (even if it fails).

 ## createStripeSetupIntent